-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
 For more information, please see Chapter 9.

-Section 3.2 There are five "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are six cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Tier 1 Preferred Generic (lowest tier)

-- Tier 2 Generic
+- Tier 1 Preferred Generic (lowest tier) - Tier 2 Generic

-Select Insulins are available on this tier

 - Tier 3 Preferred Brand

-Select Insulins are available on this tier

 - Tier 4 Non-Preferred Brand

 - Tier 5 Specialty (highest tier)

+- Tier 6 Insulins

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."